 3. How do NYC prom limo operators keep parents updated during the night?
 Reputable operators publish a parent-update protocol at booking.
 The standard pattern: a written confirmation that lists every pickup address, every photo stop, every venue, and every drop, plus a designated dispatch contact who replies to parent text inquiries during the booking window.
 The driver sends a pickup confirmation at the first stop and a final-drop confirmation at the last stop.
 The contract is the parent’s audit trail.
 Operators that hedge on the parent-update language at booking are signaling that the night may not run the way the parents have scoped it.

 4. Can a prom limo do photo stops at the Brooklyn Bridge, Central Park, and Top of the Rock?
 Yes.
 The standard NYC prom photo route includes the DUMBO waterfront for Brooklyn Bridge backdrop shots, the Bow Bridge or Bethesda Terrace in Central Park, the Top of the Rock observation deck or its plaza, and an optional Times Square pull-up for the family-text photo.
-Reputable Sprinter operators run the photo route as a built-in three-stop hourly leg before the venue drop.
+Reputable party-bus and Sprinter operators run the photo route as a built-in three-stop hourly leg before the venue drop.
 The photo leg typically runs 60-90 minutes and prices on the published hourly rate without per-stop adders.

 5. Do NYC prom limo services guarantee a sober driver?
 Every TLC-licensed driver on this list is required by NYC TLC and federal motor carrier rules to be sober on duty, with zero tolerance for measurable blood alcohol while operating a commercial vehicle.
 Reputable bases layer pre-shift screening on top of the regulatory floor.
 The relevant question for parents is not whether the driver will be sober (regulation requires it) but whether the operator runs documented pre-shift screening, an in-house policy that prohibits any alcohol within a window before the shift, and a 24/7 dispatch line that parents can call to verify the assigned driver.
 Ask any operator at booking.
 The answer should be specific.

 6. What is the late-night return protocol for a NYC prom night?
 The prom night that ends at 12:30 or 1 AM at a venue in midtown or the Lower East Side and disperses to four or five family residences across three boroughs is a coordination problem before it is a transport problem.
-The pre-booked Sprinter holds across the full night on the hourly meter and runs the late-night drops as the final leg of the same booking.
+The pre-booked party bus or Sprinter holds across the full night on the hourly meter and runs the late-night drops as the final leg of the same booking.
 Drops typically include family residences in the West Village, the Upper West Side, Park Slope, Astoria, Long Island City, Riverdale, and the Bronx.
 The hourly rate holds, the driver is the same driver, and the parents receive a final-drop text from dispatch when each prom-goer is home.

 8. What should parents look for in a NYC prom transportation operator?
 Six things in order of importance: TLC base license verification, vehicle inspection cadence on top of the regulatory floor, sober-driver and pre-shift screening policy, multi-pickup and multi-stop hourly booking products without per-stop surcharges, a written parent-update protocol that names a dispatch contact, and a written rate confirmation that holds across midnight for the late-night family drops.
 Reputable operators answer all six in plain language at booking.
 Operators that hedge on any of the six are signaling that the night may not run the way the parents have scoped it.